LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Method

 There are many ways to reduce data dimensionality: Principal Component Analysis (PCA) \cite{pearson1901liii} can compress data while keeping as much variance as possible, Autoencoders \cite{kramer1991nonlinear} and Variational Autoencoders (VAEs) \cite{kingma2013auto} are a (regularised) non-linear extension of this technique.
-Both PCA and VAE methods will be considered in the context of the proposed approach.
+Only the PCA method will be considered in the context of the proposed approach.

-On the other hand, the generative network StyleGAN \cite{karras2019style} has the advantage of having a unique architecture which generates data via an intermediate space.
-The structure of the generator network is summarised Figure \ref{stylegan}.
+For images of faces in particular, the generative network StyleGAN \cite{karras2019style}, on top of producing images of excellent quality, has the advantage of having a unique architecture which generates data via an intermediate latent space.
+The structure of the generator network is summarized Figure \ref{stylegan}.
 A normally sampled variable $z, z \sim \mathcal{N}(0,1)^{512}$ is first transformed to a latent code $w$ through a mapping network $G_{\text{mapping}}(z) = w$.
 In turn, this variable is used at different stages of the proper image generation, done by another neural network $G_{\text{synthesis}}$.

-In the latent space $W$ defined as $w \in W, G_{\text{mapping}}(z) = w$, significant semantic directions have already been found \cite{shen2020interpreting}, \cite{harkonen2020ganspace}.The space $W$ fits the criteria of a good support for the projected data: we already know there is a function from it to the face image space, and it has low cardinality.
+The Latent space $W$ defined as $w \in W, G_{\text{mapping}}(z) = w$ fits the criteria of a good support for the projected data: we already know there is a function from it to the face image space, and that it is of low dimensionality.
+In it, significant semantic directions have already been found \cite{shen2020interpreting}, \cite{tewari2020pie}, \cite{harkonen2020ganspace}, which suggest its structure is ideal to study or perform facial modifications which are easily interpretable by humans.

+Multiple methods have been proposed by the community in the past years to obtain a suitable StyleGAN latent code from an image (real or generated), each with their own advantages and drawbacks.

-To invert suspicious frames in the latent space of StyleGAN, we have to go through an optimisation process, as the generator is highly non-linear and complex.
-Many solutions exist for this task, such as proposed by \cite{karras2019style} \cite{abdal2019image2stylegan} \cite{zhu2020domain} and \cite{xia2022gan}.
-Most of these solutions are based on gradient descent-algorithms to minimise a loss such as $L(w) = L_{p}(G_{\text{synthesis}}(w), x) + \alpha ||G_{\text{synthesis}}(w) - x||_2^2$, with $L_{p}$ a neural distance such as LPIPS \cite{zhang2018perceptual}.
-Once we are satisfied with the projection, we can discriminate out-of-distribution codes as deepfakes.
-Each dimensionality reduction method $P$ takes a $256\times256 $ pixels RGB image as an input and produces a low-dimensionality code.
+To invert suspicious frames in the latent space of StyleGAN, the first proposed methods went through an optimization process, where the latent code is progressively modified so that the output of StyleGAN matches the desired image.
+Many solutions exist for this task, such as proposed originally by \cite{karras2019style} but also by \cite{abdal2019image2stylegan}, \cite{zhu2020domain} and \cite{xia2022gan}.
+Most of these solutions are based on gradient descent-algorithms to minimize a loss such as $L(w) = L_{p}(G_{\text{synthesis}}(w), x) + \alpha ||G_{\text{synthesis}}(w) - x||_2^2$, with $L_{p}$ a neural distance such as LPIPS \cite{zhang2018perceptual}.